Kimsec/AutoAccept-CS2/README.md

 - Supports multiple screen resolutions: 960p, 1080p, 1440p.
 - Supports both 4:3 and 16:9 screen formats.
 - Continuous mode for ongoing detection and acceptance.
-- Settings window to configure continuous mode.
+- Settings window to configure for your neeeds.
 - About window with version information and update check.